paulinho-16/MEIC-TVVS/assignments/assignment2.md

 }
 ```

-In the second case, the value initially set on the `secondsToday` variable before the method call is larger than the one afterwards.
-This results in an lowered expected output of the `secondsOverall` variable after the method call.
+In the second case, the value initially set on the `secondsToday` variable before the method call is larger than the one afterward.
+This results in a lowered expected output of the `secondsOverall` variable after the method call.
 ```java
 @Test
 public void testAdjustSecondsToday_SmallerInput_ShouldReduceOverallTime() {